Generic Name: mebendazole

 Disease-Associated Maternal and/or Embryo/Fetal Risks

-Untreated soil-transmitted helminth infections in pregnancy are associated with adverse outcomes including maternal iron deficiency anemia, low birth weight, neonatal and maternal death.
+Untreated soil transmitted helminth infections in pregnancy are associated with adverse outcomes including maternal iron deficiency anemia, low birth weight, neonatal and maternal death.

 Several published studies, including prospective pregnancy registries, case-control, retrospective cohort, and randomized controlled studies, have reported no association between mebendazole use and a potential risk of major birth defects or miscarriage.
 Overall, these studies did not identify a specific pattern or frequency of major birth defects with mebendazole use.
 However, these studies cannot definitely establish the absence of any mebendazole-associated risk because of methodological limitations, including recall bias, confounding factors and, in some cases, small sample size or exclusion of first trimester mebendazole exposures.

 Embryo-fetal developmental toxicity studies in rats revealed no adverse effects on dams or their progeny at doses up to 2.5 mg/kg/day on gestation days 6–15 (the period of organogenesis).
 Dosing at ≥10 mg/kg/day resulted in a lowered body weight gain and a decreased pregnancy rate.
 Maternal toxicity, including body weight loss in one animal and maternal death in 11 of 20 animals, was seen at 40 mg/kg/day.
 At 10 mg/kg/day, increased embryo-fetal resorption (100% were resorbed at 40 mg/kg/day), decreased pup weight and increased incidence of malformations (primarily skeletal) were observed.
-Mebendazole was also embryotoxic and teratogenic in pregnant rats at single oral doses during organogenesis as low as 10 mg/kg (approximately 0.2-fold the MRHD, based on mg/m2).
+Mebendazole was also embryotoxic and teratogenic in pregnant rats at single oral doses during organogenesis as low as 10 mg/kg (approximately 0.5-fold the total daily MRHD, based on mg/m2).

 Limited data from case reports demonstrate that a small amount of mebendazole is present in human milk following oral administration.
 There are no reports of effects on the breastfed infant, and the limited reports on the effects on milk production are inconsistent.
-The limited clinical data during lactation precludes a clear determination of the risk of Vermox™ CHEWABLE to a breastfed infant; therefore, developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Vermox™ CHEWABLE and any potential adverse effects on the breastfed infant from Vermox™ CHEWABLE or from the underlying maternal condition.
+The limited clinical data during lactation precludes a clear determination of the risk of Vermox™ to a breastfed infant; therefore, developmental and health benefits of breastfeeding should be considered along with the mother's clinical need for Vermox™ and any potential adverse effects on the breastfed infant from Vermox™ or from the underlying maternal condition.

 Clinical studies of mebendazole did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.